List of Go terms: Monkey jump

 A monkey jump is a move, usually used in the end-game, which can reduce one's opponent's territory significantly.
 It can be played when the attacker has a strong stone on the second line and the defender has no nearby stones on the first or second line guarding his hoped-for territory.
 The attacker places a stone on the first line three spaces into the defender's territory from the strong stone.
 Due to the special properties of the edge of the board, the defender cannot usually cut off the stone.

 Moyo

 (模様, Moyō) is a framework for potential territory which usually consists of unconnected stones with some distance between them.
 The early game usually consists of competing for moyo by attempting to expand one's own and/or invade or reduce one's opponent's.
-This term is often translated as 'framework', 'potential' or 'wall'.
+The term literally means 'pattern', but in Go it is often translated as 'framework', 'potential' or 'wall'.

 Myoushu

 Myoushu (妙手, myōshu) is an inspired move–a move which turns a game around or otherwise exceeds expectations.
 An example of myoushu is the ear-reddening move played by Honinbo Shusaku in 1846.